Examples for .NET

 .
 This class implements the INotifyPropertyChanged

-interface to support automatic table updates when there are changes in the user status list.
-In the MainPage class, there is a field containing a list of UserStatus
+interface to support automatic updates of the user status table when changes occur in the list.
+In the MainPage class, there is a field with a list of UserStatus

-objects to store all tracked users and their statuses:
+objects to store all monitored users and their statuses.

 ObservableCollection<UserStatus> users;